timdecode/starter-hugo-academic/content/project/tedx/index.md

 # Abstract

-In 2016 my supervisor Christian Jacob presented the Lindsay Virtual Human Project at TEDx.
+Christian Jacob, my supervisor, presented the Lindsay Virtual Human Project at TEDx in 2016.
 I built this red-blood cell cross section for his talk.
 What's particularly cool about this red blood cell is that it's procedurally generated, on-the fly, as the camera flies around the scene.
 It utilized my discrete element texture synthesis algorithm to do its magic.

 {{< youtube AE4eKqt56vc>}}